Construction/ Skilled Trades

 • Trade awareness and career exploration

-• Financial literacy and career navigation
+• Finullcial literacy and career navigation

 • Job readiness and mock interviews